SwedbankPay/developer.swedbankpay.com/payments/invoice/capture.md

 Notes on `FinancingConsumer` captures:

-* The due date is set by PayEx based on the agreement with merchant.
+* The due date is set by Swedbank Pay based on the agreement with merchant.
 Standard due date is 14 days.
-* The invoice number is set by PayEx.
+* The invoice number is set by Swedbank Pay.

 {% include transaction-response.md payment_instrument="invoice" transaction="capture" %}